 Sutter's Fort State Historic Park Guide

-Step Back in Time: Experience California's Pioneer Past Guide
+Step Back in Time: Experience California's Pioneer History at Sutter's Fort Guide

 Transportation

-Sutter's Fort State Historic Park is easily accessible by public transportation.
-Sacramento Regional Transit (SacRT) bus lines 30 and 34 stop near the park.
-Check the SacRT website or app for the most up-to-date routes and schedules.
+Sutter's Fort State Historic Park is easily accessible by public transportation. * **Light Rail:** The Sacramento Regional Transit Gold Line has a stop at 16th Street, which is a short walk from the park. * **Bus:** Several Sacramento Regional Transit bus routes serve the area around Sutter's Fort.
+Check the Sacramento Regional Transit website for specific routes and schedules.

 Opening Hours